ch-jensen/SNA/README.md

 # SNA

-Social Network Analysis of Biblical law (Leviticus 17-26 as a case study)
+A repository of notebooks and dataset related to my ongoing research on social networks in Biblical law, in particular Leviticus 17-26, also known as the Holiness Code.